Hypertagging attempts to simplify things.

 The basic idea is to go back to basics.
 Del.icio.us introduced tag bundles, but this is similar to what SL did with subpages: there it ends.

-I use ClearCase? and played a bit with CVS (these are wikipedia:sourcecode versioning tools); now at the company we are moving to SVN, and there I discover that branches nor tags need to be "special" objects, but rather what imagination makes of it (and meanwhile Git came into sight).
+I use ClearCase? and played a bit with CVS (these are wikipedia:sourcecode versioning tools); now at the company we are moving to SVN, and there I discover that branches nor tags need to be "special" objects, but rather what imagination makes of it (and meanwhile Git became the norm :-) ).
 So I thought: how about removing those special tags, remove the asymmetry between pages and tags?
 Also, the current concept of subpages is outdated and cramped.

 Another observation: as far as I remember, I mostly tend to navigate SL by searching for a word, or via the small list of favorites in this SL left-hand column (or maybe via RC).
 This illustrates that there is a lack of structure on SL to quickly find interesting data; keywords are limited and harcoded, so a flexible tag concept becomes interesting.